shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 ‘Nic gulped.
 The cover was made out of tanned hide—the tanned hide of a wolf.
 The front and back covers were soft on account of the black and white wolf fur.
 A thin strip of leather wove in and out of the spine to bind the cover to the pages inside.
 The first page read CATALOGUE OF KNOWN HEIRLOOMS VOL 52.

 Fifty-two?
 There were at least 51 others?
 This is good, this is really good.
 There’s got to be something in here that she can use.
+It might even have a schematic.

 ‘Nic flipped to the next page.
 The heirloom’s name was prominently displayed on the top.
 A sketch of the heirloom took up the majority of the page, and a brief description and information section occupied the bottom space.
-But it wasn’t the heirloom she was interested in.
+But that page wasn’t about the heirloom that she was interested in.
 She flipped to the next page, and found more information about the same heirloom.
 With this level of detail for each heirloom, she was sure to find something useful.

 She flipped through all the pages, until she landed on something familiar: the green hat that Fisher wore.

 “This is what I wanted to show you!”
 Fisher grabbed the book, but held it close to ‘Nic.
-“This is the story of Quivester’s Feather.”
+“Yesterday you were talking about how your boots turned you into a cat.
+This is the story of Quivester’s Feather, something that can also turn you into a cat.”
 Fisher removed his hat and stroked the red feather in it.
-“This isn’t it, by the way, it’s just a look-alike.”
+“This feather isn’t it, by the way, it’s just a look-alike.”
 He flipped the page in the book to the history.
 “Around 100 years ago, there was a cat named Quivester…”

 “Quivester was a prince of the Cat Empire.
 However, he was only 5th in line for the throne, so he lived among the people.
 He learned their plights and cared about their problems.
 He was caught several times sneaking gold out of the empire’s treasury to give to needy cats in their empire.